 By Rick Popely

-Under the Hood SE models come with a 115-horsepower, 2.2-liter four-cylinder engine.
-A dual-camshaft 2.4-liter four-cylinder with 150 horsepower is standard on GT models and optional on SEs.
-Both engines are available with manual or automatic transmission.
+Under the Hood SE models come with a 115-horsepower 2.2-liter four-cylinder engine.
+A dual camshaft 2.4-liter four-cylinder with 150 hp is standard on the GT coupe and optional on the SEs.
+Both engines are shared with the Cavalier and are available with a four-speed automatic or five-speed manual transmission.

-Performance Sunfire and its Cavalier cousin aren't the most refined or best performing subcompacts, but both are good values among small cars.
-They come with a generous helping of standard features, including anti-lock brakes, air conditioning and a rear defogger items that are optional on some rivals.
+Performance The Sunfire and its Cavalier cousin arent the most refined or best performing subcompacts, but both are good values among small cars.
+They come with a generous helping of standard features, including antilock brakes, air conditioning and a rear window defogger items that are optional on some rivals.